skip-mev/block-sdk/block/constructor/README.md

 1. If a transaction matches to this lane, verify it and continue.
 If it is not valid, return an error.
-2. If a transaction does not match to this lane, return the remaining transactions.
+2. If a transaction does not match to this lane, return the remaining transactions to the next lane to process.